 - OSHA Standards: The Occupational Safety and Health Administration (OSHA) provides guidance for laboratory safety, including the proper use of fume hoods to protect workers from harmful chemical exposure.

-- ANSI/ASHRAE 110: This is the American National Standard for testing fume hood performance, setting requirements for several procedures – including tests to visualize the flow of fumes, detect low concentrations of tracer gas, and determine the gas that can escape from the hood sash.
+- ANSI/ASHRAE 110: This is the American National Standard for testing fume hood performance, setting requirements for several procedures, including tests to visualize the flow of fumes, detect low concentrations of tracer gas, and determine if a gas can escape from the hood sash.

 What Does Chemical Fume Hood Testing Involve?

-Chemical fume hood testing typically involves the three key procedures:
+Chemical fume hood testing typically involves the three key performance tests:

-In concert, these tests assess each vital aspect of the fume hood to ensure it is properly set up, operates optimally, and meets official safety standards.
+In concert, these performance tests assess the fume hood and exhaust system to ensure it is properly set up, operates optimally, meets safety standards, and acceptance criteria.

-How to Find a Skilled Fume Hood Testing Professional
+How to Find a Skilled Fume Hood Testing Firm

-Finding a skilled fume hood testing professional is crucial to ensure that the tests are conducted accurately and meet industry standards.
+Finding a skilled fume hood testing firm is crucial to ensure that the tests are conducted accurately and meet industry standards.
 When looking for a qualified testing professional, consider:

-- Experience: Choose a company or individual with experience in performing fume hood tests in your specific industry or laboratory setting.
+- Experience: Choose a NEBB Certified Firm with experience in performing fume hood tests in your specific industry or laboratory setting.

 - References: Ask for references from other laboratory managers or institutions to verify the professional’s expertise.

-- Reputation: Research online reviews and testimonials to assess the reputation of the testing professional or company.
+- Reputation: Research online reviews and testimonials to verify the reputation of the testing professional or company.

-But to save time and effort, you can always simply assess their fume hood testing certification.
-If it is from an esteemed organization like NEBB – the international gold-standard for over 30 years – you can be confident the professional has extensive technical knowledge, skills, and instrumentation within the discipline.
+NEBB is the international gold-standard certifying agency for over 50 years so you can be confident the professional has extensive technical knowledge, skills, and instrumentation for the discipline.

-Their certification process will have involved extensive training, practical exercises, and an exacting exam.
-They will also be required to undertaken regular further education to stay on top of changing trends and innovations to fume hood systems.
+The NEBB certification process has extensive training, practical exercises, and a written as well as a practical exam.
+The NEBB FHT Certified Professionals are required to undertake regular supplementary education to stay on top of changing trends and innovations in fume hoods and exhaust systems.

-Want to find NEBB certified fume hood testing professionals?
+Want to find NEBB-certified fume hood testing firms?